 About

-Jaz Woodcock-Stewart is a Theatre Director and Artist.
-She makes work between theatre, performance, dance and whatever feels right.
+Jaz Woodcock-Stewart is an Olivier-nominated Director and Artist.
+She makes work between theatre, performance, dance, screen and whatever feels right.

 She is from the Black Country and based in London.

-She is co-artistic director of Antler.
+Jaz is co-artistic director of Antler.
 They were Associate Artists at the Bush Theatre 2017-2018.
 Her play Lands ran at the Bush Theatre and was published by Oberon Books.
-Jaz is currently an associate artist at Brixton House
+Jaz is currently an associate artist at Brixton House.

 History and Press